ClaraML96/ClaraML96.github.io/index.markdown

 ---

 # **How New York’s Subway Ridership Dances to the Rhythm of the City**
-### **A Tale of Events, Incidents, and the Pulse of the Underground**

-New York City’s subway is more than just a transport network - it’s a living, breathing entity that ebbs and flows with the city’s heartbeat.
-When the ball drops in Times Square on New Year’s Eve, when protestors flood the streets, or when a sudden snowstorm grinds traffic to a halt, the subway tells the story.

-Using **hourly ridership data (2020-2024)** and **major incident reports**, we unravel how events (both planned and unexpected) shape the underground movement of millions.
-From marathons to meltdowns, here’s how the city’s chaos and celebrations leave their mark on the MTA.
+"New York City’s subway isn’t just infrastructure - it’s a barometer of the city’s life.
+Each spike, each dip in ridership tells us something about what’s happening above ground.
+Whether it’s a marathon, a holiday, or a disaster - the subway responds."

+Data Sources:
+- Hourly Ridership Data (2020–2024)
+- Major Subway Incident Reports (2020–2024)

 ---

-## **The Big Events**

-### **The Marathon Effect**
+## **When the City Celebrates**

+### **New York city Marathon**
 Every first Sunday in November, over **50,000 runners** flood the streets for the **New York City Marathon**.
 Stations near Central Park seeing how ridership spikes compared to typical Sundays.

 **DATA VISUALIZATION** *A ridership heatmap of Marathon Sunday vs. a regular Sunday, with annotations at key stations.*

 **Our data shows:** INPUT ANALYSIS OF RIDERSHIP
 - A **sharp surge** in early morning ridership (5-7 AM) as runners head to Staten Island.